Backup plan for Golden Ray salvage effort includes charge to blast steel

 The VB 10,000 resumed operations on Section 3 after midnight Wednesday using the twin-hulled crane vessel’s system of winches, wires and pulleys to pull the cutting chain up through the shipwreck along a designated cut path.
 That path has been stymied by thick steel brackets, which secure interior decks to steel girders inside the Golden Ray.

-The VB 10,000 had ceased cutting May 12 for maintenance due to equipment wear wrought by the 2-foot-thick steel brackets encountered along the cutting path.
+The fifth cut began on May 6, but the VB 10,000 had ceased cutting May 12 for maintenance due to equipment wear wrought by the 2-foot-thick steel brackets encountered along the cutting path.
 The giant pulleys that connect the two ends of the cutting chains were switched out with a fresh set of pulleys.
+The churning strain of the chain tearing its way through such thick steel masses causes wear on the pulleys that connect both ends of the cutting chain to the VB 10,000’s complex cutting apparatus, Himes said.

 Salvors are about 75 percent complete with the fifth cut.
 Should the cutting chain get hung up again with the steel masses, salvors can employ the linear-shaped charges to cut through the steel, Himes said.